JoshEllison/Campground_Ratings/README.md

 - body-parser, express, express-session, method-override, mongoose, passport, passport-local, passport-local-mongoose, node-geocoder, moment, dotenv.

 # Design
-Full CRUD for Campgrounds and Comments using callback RESTful routing.
+Full CRUD for Campgrounds, Comments, and Ratings using callback RESTful routing.

 User Model with Authentication and Authorization:
 - Can't create something if not logged in.
-Only able to view Campgrounds and Comments.
+Only able to view Campgrounds, Comments, Ratings.
-- Can't edit or delete if the user isn't logged in and if the item in question doesn't belong to user (campground/comment).
+- Can't edit or delete if the user isn't logged in and if the item in question doesn't belong to user (campground/comment/rating).

+Fuzzy Search:
+- Able to search campground names on the campgrounds page.

 UI: Bootstrap driven to decrease development time.
 Conditional logic for rendering elements depending on the user status (logged in, owner of post, etc).

 # Next Steps
-User Profiles, password reset, search, and social share
+User Profiles, password reset, and social share

-# Challenges
-As the project grows so does the callback.

 # Live Site Link
 https://campground-reviews.herokuapp.com/